- How to use Instagram for business: The ultimate guide do beginners

 And not until can you decide what feeling your brand is going to create that you can know what design style, color, and typography can be used on your logo.

 Understand design styles

 Once you have a clear idea of your brand and what feeling it is going to stand for, the next thing you want to do is pick the right design aesthetic.
 This should be based on the desired brand feeling and must meet your organization's needs.
-You can use icons or symbols, or you can use vector illustrations.
+You can use icons or symbols, or you can use vector graphics.
 It all depends on what you want your brand to feel like and how much work you are willing to invest in it.

 Let me introduce to you the 5 most widely-used design styles.